 A child’s logical thinking isn’t fully mature and developed until about age 25 so be patient.

 It’s up to you to set clear limits, make them known, and enforce them.

-If you find you need to improve your cell phone manners, talk with your family about it and set some goals.
+If you need to improve your cell phone manners, talk with your family about it and set some goals.
 Make it a family project.
 You can work on your cell phone manners together!

 - Have you ever been with someone who made you feel like their “screen” was more important than you?
 How did you feel?
 What can you do to be sure you don’t make others feel this way?

 - What can you do to use your cell phone more politely and with consideration to others?